The four houses are named after four key inspirational figures who have made enormous contributions to the welfare and education of children.

 We feel the children benefit from being members of mixed age school teams.
 It helps develop opportunities for year groups to work together, encourages children to support each other, gives them a strong sense of responsibly and belonging and provides them with a range of additional opportunities to take part in.
 The older children are positive role models and take on a pastoral role for the younger children.

-Year fives will be given the opportunity to nominate themselves as Captains.
+Year 6 children have the opportunity to nominate themselves as Captains.
 Children who have nominated themselves will have to put themselves forward at a house assembly and a vote will be carried out to elect two Captains for each house (a boy and a girl).
-The Captains will wear a badge to show their position in the school.
+The Captains wear a badge to show their position in the school.
 Captains will be expected to:

 • Be an example of exemplary behaviour and attitude